-The principal business activity of the Group is the provision of contracting services for alteration and addition works, maintenance, specialist works and new development in Hong Kong.
-The Group provides a one-stop integrated solution for both contracting and consulting services from project planning, resources allocation, subcontractor management and material procurement to monitoring and quality assurance, and to offering value-adding services such as providing advice on designs to the Group's customers.
+As at 31 December 2023, the principal business activity of the Group is engaged in the provision of contracting services for alteration and addition works, maintenance, specialist works and new development in Hong Kong.
+The Group provides a one-stop integrated solution from project planning, resources allocation, subcontractor management and material procurement to monitoring and quality assurance, and to offering value-adding services such as providing advice on designs to the Group's customers.